nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC07 - Find Guests and Vendor with a particular field**

 **MSS**
-1. User requests to find Guest and Vendor entries with a specified field (e.g., by category, name, RSVP status).
+1. User requests to find Guest and Vendor entries with a specified field (e.g., by name).
 2. System displays the matching Guest and Vendor entries.

    Use case ends.